GabrielGhe/GabrielGhe.github.io/_posts/2015-01-17-python-file-io.md

     file.write('This is output')

 # appending to a file
-with open('filename.txt', 'a') as file:
+with open('filename.txt', 'ag') as file:
     file.write('This is output')
 {% endhighlight %}